Addthis Sharing Gadget

 An American producer imports a giant monster movie from Japan and splices in new scenes.
 Godzilla, King of the Monsters?
-No, Gammera!
+No… Gammera!
 The result is something kids will enjoy and adults will find very silly.
 Park your brain – you won’t be needing it for this movie about a 200ft tall flame spewing turtle.
 And just what is the mysterious Plan Z?
+UPDATED September 2012 with DVD screen captures and revised text.

-In 1965, Daiei Studios released an attempt to make cash in on the giant monster craze started by 1954’s Gojira.
+In 1965, Daiei Studios released Gamera the Giant Monster to cash in on the giant monster craze started by 1954’s Gojira.
 It was a decidedly low budget film that surprisingly did well and spawned a series of sequels.
-While never as big as the Godzilla series, many a kid watched the films about Gammera, the children’s friend.
+While never as big as the Godzilla series, many a kid watched the films about Gamera, the children’s friend.

-The version on Hulu is the first Americanized one, not the even more heavily edited Sandy Frank one most of us saw on TV back in the 1970’s.
+The version reviewed is the first Americanized one distributed by NTA, not the even more heavily edited Sandy Frank one most of us saw on TV back in the 1980’s.
 This one is only mildly incoherent by comparison.
 On to the review!

 Gammera the Invincible begins with an overly serious narration introducing the setup.
 Dr. Hidaka (Eiji Funakoshi) is in the Artic to conduct some serious research.
 On what, I do not know.
 But he is a serious scholar and don’t you forget it!
 There he and his lovely assistant Kyoke (Harumi Kiritachi) meet an Eskimo chief.
 Pleasantries are barely exchanged before a squadron of Soviet bombers fly by at low altitude.